fa15073/big/start.md

 **HOW CHILDREN INCREASE THEIR VOCABULARIES**

-  The typical ten-year-old, you will recall, has a recognition vo- cabulary of over twenty thousand words—and has been learning many hundreds of new words every year since the age of four.
+  The typical ten-year-old, you will recall, has a recognition vocabulary of over twenty thousand words—and has been learning many hundreds of new words every year since the age of four.
-You were once that typical child.
+  *You were once that typical child.*
-You were once an accomplished virtuoso at vocabulary build- ing.
+  *You were once an accomplished virtuoso at vocabulary building.*
   What was your secret?
   Did you spend hours every day poring over a dictionary?
 Did you lull yourself to sleep at night with Webster's Un- abridged?
 Did you keep notebooks full of all the new words you ever